-Despite the emotional upheaval she had been through today, she could not help but smile slightly at his assurance, at the sincere tone of his voice, at his faith in her and in them.
+Despite the emotional upheaval she'd been through today, she couldn't help but smile slightly at his assurances, at the sincere tone of his voice, at his faith in her and in them.

 He set the rinsed out dishes aside and joined her in the living room.
 "Come on, it's late."

 Kate led him to her room and headed straight for her bed, burying herself in the covers.
 Castle slipped off his shoes and stripped down to his undershirt and boxers before climbing in next to her.
-He had never imagined that this was how their first night in the same bed would go, but there was no way in hell that he was going to let her face her demons alone.
+He'd never imagined that this was how their first night in the same bed would go, but there was no way in hell he was letting her face her demons alone.
 Kate was curled around a pillow and he scooted up behind her, pulling her back into his chest and draping an arm around her waist.

 She wiped away a few traitorous tears and rolled over, burying her face in his neck.
-His other arm slid beneath her head, his hand coming to rest in her hair.
+His other arm slid beneath her pillow, fingers tangling through the wild strands of her hair.
 Kate pulled the covers tightly around them before allowing her arms to settle, one hand on his chest and the other clinging to his arm.